CBIIT/bento-meta/python/bento_meta/pfb/README.md

 The "Portable Format for Bioinformatics" essentially supposes a common data structure (a [property graph](https://en.wikipedia.org/wiki/Graph_database#Labeled-property_graph)) that is in use or understood among a network of users of the format.
 The PFB "wrapper schema" contains metadata that is necessary to enable a reciever to reconstruct the graph organization of a larger dataset, of which the custom data in the Avro message is a part.

-Because Avro is strict about its naming conventions, and does not allow arbitrary characters in its identifiers (and in particular, in enumerations, which encode the acceptible value sets for properties), PFB also specifies a means to encode alternative characters into Avro identifiers so that the original names for things can be reconstituted.
+Because Avro is strict about its naming conventions, and does not allow arbitrary characters in its identifiers (and in particular, in enumerations, which encode the acceptible value sets for properties), PFB also specifies an ad hoc means to encode alternative characters into Avro identifiers so that the original names for things can be reconstituted.
 This simple encoding is [described here](https://github.com/uc-cdis/pypfb/tree/master/doc#enum).

+## A Key Distinction: Schema vs Instance

+In understanding Avro, or any schema-based data language, it is important to maintain the distinction between the schema, or "form of the data", and the instance (of the schema), which is the data itself, cast in that form.
+This can become very "meta" and confusing on a first pass.
+Both the schema and the instance are themselves documents (text documents, information flowing over the Internet, or structured objects in a computer program), which can add to the confusion.
+Bad documentation that makes assumptions of the reader and does not unambiguously distinguish betwen schema and instance can also complexify matters.

+One way for the less technical reader to think of the difference is to consider a empty, but fillable, PDF form.
+This is a document -- a PDF file that can be stored on a drive and sent to a colleague.
+But, it only contains information about what should go in the form entries; it doesn't yet contain specific data about any person.

+This empty PDF form is the "schema" for the specific information about the form filler that is desired.
+When you fill out the form, then it contains both the schema (the instructions and form field labels) and the desired information .
+The filled-out form is a document, now said to be an "instance" of the schema.
+The data can now be easily read from the form, with the _meaning_ of the data also understood from the schema information - labels, headers, instructions.

+The "Portable Format for Bioinformatics" then is a set of forms for data, elaborated according to the Avro schema standard.
+The work of the user is then to understand the structure and the meaning of these forms, then to transform her data the same structure.
+The Avro tools will then be able to validate that data (i.e., insure that the right kinds of data are in the right form fields) and also package that data, along with the structure, to create an instance that can be stored or sent, and reconstituted correctly by a recipient system.

 # Implementation